 Where to Eat and Drink in Chamonix

-Food for many is such an important part of a summer holiday and Chamonix does not disappoint, from the best bakeries to Michelin-starred restaurants, this mountain town has all a gastronomist could ask for.
+For many people, food is a huge part of a summer holiday.
+Chamonix does not disappoint.
+From excellent bakeries to Michelin-starred restaurants, this mountain town offers something for every appetite.

-The local cuisine is Savoyard, and although usually more associated with winter, there are two dishes that are the most famous and enjoyed by all year round.
+The local cuisine is Savoyard.
+It is often associated with winter, but many dishes are enjoyed all year round.

 Getting Around